INT. YOUR NEXT DRAFT — DAY

 The editor — sections, beats and the inspector

-A script's overview page — stats, issues and preview
+A script's overview page — logline, stats, issues and preview

-Every script gets a cover, a logline, and a status — First Draft to Done.
-The overview page shows scenes, beats, branches, and open notes at a glance.
-Organize with folders and projects, back up to a local folder or Dropbox, export to PDF or Fountain.
+Every script — and every book — gets a cover, a logline, and a status: To Do through Finished, renameable to match how you actually work.
+The overview page shows scenes or chapters, beats, drafts, and open issues at a glance.
+Organize with folders and projects, save locally with a second copy in any cloud drive, export a script to PDF or Fountain — and every book keeps a Markdown twin on disk.

 Sections